 Patellofemoral pain syndrome is pain at the front of the knee, around or behind the kneecap, where it glides in a groove on the thighbone.
 It usually comes from a combination of overload and how the kneecap tracks, rather than a single injury.

-It is one of the most common knee complaints, especially in runners, athletes, and active adults.
-The encouraging part is that it is largely a mechanical and strength problem, which is why a well-designed rehabilitation program is so effective.
+It is probably the most common knee complaint transcending young and old, active or sedentary.
+The encouraging part is that it is largely a mechanical and strength problem, which is why a well-designed rehabilitation program is so effective, and rarely requires surgery.

 Symptoms